 - RT Transportation from Cairo Airport to our hotel, and back again.

 - Cost for Egypt Visa is provided and will be handled by our tour operator upon your arrival at Cairo airport.
 It is good for 30 days.
 Please advise us if you are holding a foreign passport and will be joining our group in Cairo.

-- Airfare from Cairo to Luxor, round-trip
+- Airfare from Cairo to Luxor, and Aswan to Cairo.

 - Guides for Cairo, Giza Plateau tour, Abydos & Dendera, Luxor & Karnak Temple, Nile temples, Valley of the Queens & Kings